visualizedata/data-structures/README.md

 Sensors.
 Data gathering and surveillance.

-**Weekly Assignment 8, due Tuesday 10/26 at 6:00pm:**
+**Weekly Assignment 7, due Tuesday 10/26 at 6:00pm:**
-Switching gears from previous assignments, you will use an IoT development board and sensors to collect and log data to your local computer.
-You will also sketch your first iteration of the design of an interactive visualization of the data you will collect from the sensor.
+Finish parsing and cleaning the rest of the AA data in all ten Manhattan "zones", and update/replace the data in your Postgres table(s).

 #### Read: